Building a Financial Shock-Absorber for Your Business

 What Is a Financial Shock-Absorber?

-A financial shock‑absorber is your business’s safety net: a strategic combination of cash reserves, contingency plans, and scenario-based budgets that cushions you when things go sideways.
+A financial shock-absorber is your business’s safety net.
+It’s a strategic combination of cash reserves, contingency plans, and scenario-based budgets that cushions you when things go sideways.
 It ensures liquidity, flexibility, and fast, confident decision-making under pressure.

 Core Components